Opetushallitus/oti/README.md

 This will create files for local configuration, and prep your system for the project.

+Running the application will require a PostgreSQL DB instance with a database named oti to be up and running, and working connections to OPH services (translations, LDAP, CAS etc.), so a VPN configuration and valid credentials are required.

 ### Configuration

 The application uses [Duct framework](https://github.com/duct-framework/duct) which is based on